laxmi2577/MediConnect/README.md

 # MediConnect

-MediConnect is an innovative e-healthcare platform designed to provide high-quality medical services through encrypted Personal Health Records (PHRs).
+MediConnect is an innovative e-healthcare platform that provides high-quality medical services through encrypted Personal Health Records (PHRs).
 By ensuring patient privacy and confidentiality, MediConnect facilitates secure storage and access to healthcare data while formalizing and evaluating the security and efficiency of the system.

 ## Key Highlights